eyeofparadox/eyeofparadox.github.io/content/posts/2007/07/what-is-evil/index.md

 Fear warns us about things in our world that we must not take for granted and ignore.

-Anger drives us to fight against that which would harm us, it gives us the strength to attack--when normally, we might never resort to violence.
+Anger drives us to fight against that which would harm us, it gives us the strength to attack---when normally, we might never resort to violence.

 Hatred, though it is such a dark emotion, and one that often takes control of us and blinds us, is designed to drive us to destroy that which is threatening to us.